Abdur Rahman Atiku: Kano Civil War

 Abdur Rahman's decision to appoint Tukur as Emir of Kano after the death of his father Muhammed Bello led to a Civil War in Kano.
 Upon the death of Bello, the major claimants to the throne were Yusuf from the branch of Abdullahi Maje Karofi in the house of Dabo and Tukur from the Bello branch.
 Yusuf's following in Kano was large and his family had hoped after the death of their Uncle, Muhammed Bello, it would be the turn of the Abdullahi clan to succeed to the throne.
 Yusuf was also the favorite of the Kano Emirate electors.
 However, against the wishes of his vizier and the Kano electors, Abdur Rahman appointed Tukur as Emir.
 Upon Tukur's appointment, Yusuf and his followers moved out of Kano.
 He decided to wage a revolt against Tukur and subsequently sought help from states such as Gumel, Ningi, and Damagaram.
 Yusuf and his followers then waged war on Kano.
 The first attack was unsuccessful and the rebels retreated southeast of Kano.
 During this period, Yusuf appointed Aliyu Babba as his successor, and he died before a new attack was launched.
 A second attack was launched by Aliyu Baba, Tukur's troops came out of the walled city in an open battle but were outnumbered.
-The city was overrun and it was then that Abdur Rahman sent help to aid Tukur in his flight from Kano and to re-organize but most of his requests to other emirs were met with a lukewarm attitude and Tukur was killed.
+The city was overrun and it was then that Abdur Rahman sent help to aid Tukur in his flight from Kano and to re-organize but most of his requests to other emirs were met with a lukewarm attitude and Tukur was killed..

+Sultan Abdurrahman died in March 1903, a few days after the Proclamation of Lord Lugard claiming Northern Nigeria, and as Sokoto was bracing for its fateful battle with British troops.
+He was 75 years old and was buried in Wurno, next to his uncle Sultan Muhammad Bello (r.1817-1837) and his cousin Aliyu Babba dan Bello (r.1842-1859).